-College Psychology Job Sample Email Cover Letter
+College Psychology Job Cover Letter Example

-As a college student, finding a job that is at your level of experience, but still interesting, can be a challenge!
-Fortunately, employers who specifically hire college students, generally understand that students may not have an extensive professional work history.
+As a college student, finding a job that is at your level of experience, but still interesting, can be a challenge.
+Fortunately, employers who specifically hire college students generally understand that students may not have an extensive professional work history.

 Sample Email Cover Letter for a Psychology-Related Position at a Science Museum

-Subject Line: Early Childhood Psychology Position
+Subject Line: Early Childhood Psychology Position - Maggie Brown

 Dear Mr. Martin,